Are you struggling to write good, Band 6-level textual analysis for your HSC prescribed texts?

 - Good VS Evil

-Your examples are basically the evidence to support your argument, so it’s really important to choose strong and relevant examples!
+Your examples (often these are quotes) are basically the evidence to support your argument.

 When you’re choosing your examples, make sure you’re able to identify techniques within the example.
 Techniques help you to dig deeper into the meaning of the text that the composer’s trying to express and will really strengthen your argument!